zddhub/opensr/README.md

 How to install
 ==============

-After installed [OpenSSE](https://github.com/zddhub/opensse), You can compile it like below:
+After installed [OpenSSE](https://github.com/zddhub/opensse), You can compile this like below:

 ```sh
 cd gui/SketchRecognizeDemo